-The Consumer Division alerts the Department to important consumer issues including significant complaint trends, bundled billing issues, and technological changes impacting services that consumers subscribe to.
-A continuing complaint trend regarding deceptive marketing and advertising practices of promotional offers have caused the Department to examine more closely the full disclosure and notice requirements.
+The Consumer Division alerts the Department to important consumer issues including significant complaint trends, including bundled billing issues, and technological changes impacting services.
+A continuing complaint trend regarding deceptive marketing and advertising practices of promotional offers has caused the Department to examine full disclosure and notice requirements more closely.
 The Department has worked with the AG on disclosures and other issues.